oskuuh43/BudgetBarshelf/README.md

 ### Rum & Whiskey Ratings:

-- **Community Ratings**: Displays cimmunity ratings for the rums and whiskeys available at Alko.
+- **Community Ratings**: Displays community ratings for the rums and whiskeys available at Alko.
 - **User Ratings**: Users can assign and save their own ratings for rum and whiskey products.

 ###  Cocktail Explorer: